gryphon-zone/jenkins/README.md

 1. Give the default `admin` user administrative privileges over the instance

-It is recommended that after logging in for the first time, you create a new user with administrative privileges, and then delete the default `admin` user, to reduce the feasibility of a brute-force password attack.
+It is recommended that after logging in for the first time, you create a new user with administrative privileges, and then delete the default `admin` user.